rosettatype/hyperglot/README.md

   source: [Wikipedia]
 ```

+### Validating the database yaml file

+A simple python3 CLI script is included in `lib/fontlang/validate.py` to verify the data integrity of `data/rosetta.yaml` and point out possible formatting errors.

 ## The fontlang command-line tool (0.1.3)

 A simple CLI tool is provided to output language support data for a passed in font file.